petershin/liferay-learn/docs/liferay-cloud/latest/en/reference/liferay-cloud-project-changes-in-version-4.md

 ### Installing Hotfixes with an Environment Variable

 Instead of directly committing large hotfixes to your Git repository, a new environment variable has been added that allows you to install a hotfix through the CI build process.
-Add the hotfix's name (with the `.zip` extension omitted) to the `LCP_CI_LIFERAY_DXP_HOTFIXES_{ENV}` environment variable (either through the `Environment Variables` tab in the Liferay Cloud console, or in the `ci` service's `LCP.json` file) for the CI service to automatically apply them during the build process.
+Add the hotfix's name (with the `.zip` extension omitted) to the `LCP_CI_LIFERAY_DXP_HOTFIXES_[ENV]` environment variable (either through the `Environment Variables` tab in the Liferay Cloud console, or in the `ci` service's `LCP.json` file) for the CI service to automatically apply them during the build process.

 The following example defines hotfixes using the `LCP.json` file: